Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 It also reduces the discrepancy between the physical and digital dimensions of the project by creating what is commonly referred to as a point cloud, a collection of millions or billions of measurement points that, when combined together, provide the exact dimensions and positions of every visible element.
 Each of these dense data sets preserves information about not only the general shape of the object, but also material transitions, surface conditions, geometric irregularities, and many other pieces of information that were previously impossible to capture via conventional means.

 Modern scanning workflows usually involve several different scanning positions in order to overcome shadows, occlusions, and other potential issues that might interfere with the accuracy of the scan.
-Once all the scanning processes are complete, a registration process is initiated that “stitches” several separate scan results into a single coordinate system, creating the aforementioned point cloud that can serve as a digital foundation for future developments.
-This foundation is then used by BIM professionals to create complex models, with scan results ensuring that all virtual elements match real-world conditions with as much precision as possible.
+Once all the scanning processes are complete, a registration process is initiated that “stitches” the results of several separate scans into a single coordinate system, creating a point cloud that can serve as a digital foundation for future developments.
+This foundation is then used by BIM professionals to create complex models, with scan results ensuring that all virtual elements match real-world conditions as precisely as possible.

 How is the Scan to BIM process evolving with new technologies?